 Types of Tokens

-There are two types of tokens in FME Server: API and Session.
+There are two types of tokens in FME Flow: API and Session.

 API Tokens

-API Tokens should be used to provide applications with unauthenticated access to components in FME Server.
-One example of using an API Token is if you would like to share your workspace either through an FME Server App or Webhook URL.
-Depending on what method you choose, you may need to generate the token separately through the Token Management page or the token creation may be included as a step in the share workspace process.
+API Tokens should be used to provide applications with unauthenticated access to components in FME Flow.
+One example of using an API Token is if you would like to share your workspace either through an FME Flow App or a Webhook URL.
+Depending on what method you choose, you may need to generate the token separately through the Token Management page, or the token creation may be included as a step in the share workspace process.

 Session Tokens